libbyschuknight/tid_til/mistakes_improvements_learnings/2019_06_mistakes_improvements_learning.md

 I should have been able to uninstall the `1.17.3` version and the have it work with the `.1.17.1` version.

-I think I should ahve also been able to have run this `bundle _1.17.1_ install` and it should have run it with that version, but this wasn't working either.
-After discussion and help from collegnues we decided to re-install the ruby version.
+I think I should have also been able to have run this `bundle _1.17.1_ install` and it should have run it with that version, but this wasn't working either.
+After discussion and help from colleagues we decided to re-install the ruby version.

 I am using `rbenv` and the version is `2.4.5`.
-So uninbstalled it, have ran `rbenv install 2.4.5` but it has hung on `ruby-build: use readline from homebrew`
+So uninstalled it, have ran `rbenv install 2.4.5` but it has hung on `ruby-build: use readline from homebrew`

 A google tells me that `readline` has been a problem - https://github.com/rbenv/ruby-build/issues/1064